mstane/software-architecture-lab/README.md

-# Design Application Architecture Research #
+# Design Software Architecture Research #

 The purpose of this repository is to research and compare different technologies by implementing the same user requirements with architecture designed for production ready web application.

+Deployed up and running MyBooks service is [here](https://mybookscloud.herokuapp.com/).

+The most recent source of implementation is [here](https://github.com/mstane/lab/tree/master/mybooks3).

 ## Application Architecture supports ##